 A Signature Safari highlighting the extraordinary guides, Dave Carson and Nick Murray in Zimbabwe.
 Operates as an exclusive group with up to 6 people per departure.
 Features the top wildlife areas of Hwange and Mana Pools.

 2020 Departure: Jul 2 led by Mark Nolting.
 Daily Private departure available on request- minimum of 4.

 An AAC signature safari discovering the “hidden gems” of Zimbabwe.
 Enjoy walking safaris and canoeing in Mana Pools with visiting the San Bushmen rock art in Malilangwe.
 Highlight is luxurious Singita Pamushana!

-This itinerary offers the ultimate family safari as you travel to three diverse areas including Victoria Falls with the Upper Zambezi, Hwange and the cultural site of Matobo Hills.
+This itinerary offers the ultimate active family safari including Victoria Falls with the Upper Zambezi, Hwange and the culture around Matobo Hills.
 Opportunity to participate in a day or two of voluntourism projects.